Towards Implementing Responsible AI: Introduction

-We continue the paper as follows.
-Section~\ref{sec:ai_system_devel_process} briefly covers the AI system development process.
-Section~\ref{sec:methods} overviews the methods used in the empirical study.
+The paper is continued as follows.
+Section~\ref{sec:methods} details the methods used in the investigation.
 Section~\ref{sec:analysis} analyses and discusses the interviewees' responses.
-Section~\ref{sec:validity} briefly discusses the threats to validity of this study.
-The main findings are summarised in Section \ref{sec:conclusion}.
+Limitations of this work are briefly discussed in Section~\ref{sec:limitations}.
+Concluding statements are given in Section \ref{sec:conclusion}.